bsir/cBioPortal-new-study-assistant/README.md

 ```bash
 --output_pdf
 ```
- * Activate this flag if you would like the report results printed to a pdf (requires Pylatex)
+ * Activate this flag if you would like the report results printed to a pdf instead of in an HTML format (requires Pylatex)

 ```bash
 --datahub_path PATH